-In 2021 Surrey Fire Service workloads are consistently higher than the period before BC Emergency Health Services COVID changes to medical incident dispatch protocols.
-The increased growth in 2021 service demands is related to a general increase in the number medical incidents being assigned by BCEHS for a fire service response.
+In 2022 Surrey Fire Service workloads are consistently higher than the period before BC Emergency Health Services COVID changes to medical incident dispatch protocols.
+The increased growth in service demands since 2021 is related to a general increase in the number medical incidents being assigned by BCEHS for a fire service response.

-The SFS response to overdose incidents over 2021 has averaged 6.9 per day, a doubling of the 2020 average rate of 3.4 per day.
-This equates to 425% increase in the delivery of life saving Naloxone to overdose patients by Fire First Responders.
+The SFS response to overdose incidents in 2022 has averaged 8.3 per day, similar to the number in November and December 2021.
+This equated to 450% of the delivery of life saving Naloxone to overdose patients by Fire First Responders.

-Appendix "IV" provides a comparison of incident responses by the SFS each month in 2019, 2020 and 2021.
+Appendix "IV" provides a comparison of incident responses by the SFS each month in 2019, 2020, 2021, and 2022.